 Department of Public Safety - The Department of Public Safety has an active presence in Truman's community.
 A patrol officer is available 24/7 to respond to emergency and non-emergency situations.
 Student employees are available seven nights per week to serve as walking escorts around the campus community.
-A variety of safety and educational programs are also available, all geared towards keeping you safe.
+A variety of safety and educational programs are also available.

 Emergency Text Messaging Service (TruAlerts) - Truman State University offers an emergency messaging system available to all members of the Truman Community.
 In the event of an emergency at the University, a text message will be sent to all enrolled cell phones.
-To register your phone to receive emergency messages, please visit the Truman Tab Tool under the Everyday Tools on your Campus account.
+To register your phone to receive emergency messages, please visit TruView to sign up.